-Subterranean termites are often called WHITE-ANTS in Australia.
-The white-ant is a highly destructive timber pest, causing major structural timber damage to domestic and commercial buildings throughout Australia, USA, Japan and South East Asia.
+Subterranean termites are often called "WHITE-ANTS" in Australia.
+The termite (white-ant) is a highly destructive timber pest, causing major structural timber damage to domestic and commercial buildings throughout Australia, USA, Japan and South East Asia.

-Recent industry surveys suggest that about of all unprotected properties in Australia are subject to attack by white-ants.
-Severe structural timber damage by whiteants to Australian homes is on the increase due to more homes being built of materials and designs that encourage hidden termite entry and infestation.
+Severe structural timber damage to Australian homes is on the increase due to more homes being built of materials and designs that encourage hidden termite entry and infestation.

 White-ants are small soft bodied insects - about half the size of a match-head.

-White-ants build a central colony nest from which they construct underground tunnels that radiate in a 100 metre radius in serach of cellulose timber food sources.
+Central Colony - White-ants build a central colony nest - they construct underground tunnels that radiate through the souil in a 100 metre radius in serach of cellulose timber food sources.

 The smallest of gaps white-ants can pass through a 2 mm crack or expansion joint eating through rubber compound between adjoining concrete (on ground)n flooring.
 White-ants often travel under parquetry and floor tiles to get to the wall framing timbers.